-Perform the procedure in this section to view forwarding database entries for all VLANs on the device.
+Perform this procedure to view forwarding database entries for all VLANs on the device.

 - 1. In the navigation tree, expand the following folders: Configuration > VLAN. - 2.
 Click VLANs. - 3.
 In the VLANs tab, click the Forwarding tab.

 Forwarding field descriptions